 Standards should be publicly available, so that those that want to know more can find information easily and at any time.
 That’s why the RSPCA Approved standards, as well as accompanying material, are publicly available on our website.

-Equally as important is the inclusion of a regular auditing process.
+Equally as important is the inclusion of a regular assessment process.
 With RSPCA Approved, once a Producer achieves certification after initial assessments, it doesn’t end there.
 There’s a stringent and multilayered process for ongoing certification which involves Assessors and Certification Team members that are part of the Certification Body.

 Lastly, a good certification program will be independent to remain objective and solely focused on the program’s mission, without influence from other parties.
 The RSPCA Certification Body within the RSPCA Approved Farming Scheme acts independently to the rest of the organisation, to ensure the decisions they’re making are focused solely on the animal welfare requirements.